Anviking/Decodable/README.md

 There are also overloads for returning T?, [String: AnyObject] and [T].

 ### Arrays
 The default behaviour for array decoding is to throw if one element throws.
-The special operator `=>?` will catch errors when decoding elements in an array.
+The special operator `=>?` will catch errors when decoding elements in an array and filter out faulty objects.